oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-NGS is a new, domain-specific API for accessing reads, alignments and pileupsproduced from Next Generation Sequencing.
+NGS is a new, domain-specific API for accessing reads, alignments and pileups produced from Next Generation Sequencing.

 **More Information**